paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-023-burial-benefits.md

 (4) For purposes of this subsection:

-  (A) The term “veteran” includes an individual who dies in the active military, naval, or air service.
+  (A) The term “veteran” includes an individual who dies in the active military, naval, air, or space service.

   (B) The term “surviving spouse” includes a surviving spouse who had a subsequent remarriage.